winterismute/lab/README.md

 ## About this fork

 This is an **independently maintained** fork of the original DeepMind Lab used for some small (and rather pointless) experiments.
-Some of the branches contains fixes and additional functionalities, you can always check the updated documentation files.
+Some of the branches contain fixes and additional functionalities: you can always check the updated documentation files to learn about them.

 ## Getting started on Linux